nirajp82/DataDog/02_Metrics/02_MetricSources.md

-## Metric Sources in Datadog (with StatsD Explained)
+## Datadog Metric Sources and Collection Methods

-Datadog can collect, aggregate, visualize, and alert on metrics from many different sources.
-These metrics come from agents, integrations, applications, logs, APIs, and other Datadog products.
-Together, they give you full visibility into your infrastructure, applications, and business performance.
+Datadog can collect, aggregate, visualize, and alert on a very large variety of metrics.
+Metrics represent numeric measurements of your systems, applications, and business activity over time.

 ---

-### The Datadog Agent

-The **Datadog Agent** is the primary and most common source of metrics.
-It runs on your hosts, virtual machines, or containers and automatically collects system-level data such as:

-* **Host metrics:** CPU usage, memory usage, disk usage, disk I/O, network traffic
-* **Container metrics:** Container CPU, memory, disk I/O, and network usage
-* **APM metrics:** Service latency, request counts, error rates
-* **Network metrics:** TCP connections, DNS queries

-Once installed, the Agent continuously sends these metrics to Datadog without any manual coding.
+## 1. Main Sources of Metrics in Datadog

+Datadog metrics come from the following primary sources:

+* **Datadog Agent**
+* **Agent-based Integrations**
+* **DogStatsD (StatsD protocol)**
+* **Datadog Integrations (Cloud, SaaS, Tools)**
+* **Other Datadog Products**

+  * Real User Monitoring (RUM)
+  * Application Performance Monitoring (APM)
+  * Logs
+  * Processes
+  * Events
+* **Datadog API**

+Each of these sources feeds numerical data into Datadog, where it can be stored, visualized, and alerting can be applied.

 ---

+## 2. The Datadog Agent (Primary Metric Source)

+The **Datadog Agent** is usually the first and most important source of metrics.
+It is a lightweight program installed on your:

+* Servers
+* Virtual machines
+* Containers
+* Kubernetes nodes

+Once installed, it **automatically collects and sends standard system and service metrics** to Datadog.

+### Host-Level Metrics Collected by the Agent

+* CPU usage
+* Memory usage
+* Disk usage
+* Disk I/O
+* Network traffic

+### Container Metrics

+* Container CPU
+* Container memory
+* Container disk I/O
+* Container network metrics

+### APM Metrics (via the Agent)

+* Service latency
+* Request volume
+* Error rates

+### Network Metrics

+* TCP connections
+* DNS queries

+These metrics are collected continuously and sent to Datadog without writing any custom code.

+---

-### Core Integrations and DogStatsD (StatsD Explained)
+## 3. Core Integrations and DogStatsD

+### Core Integrations

-The Datadog Agent includes many **core integrations** that collect metrics from common tools like web servers, databases, and operating systems.
+The Datadog Agent includes many **built-in (core) integrations**.
+These are officially developed and supported by Datadog and collect metrics from common tools such as:

+* Web servers
+* Databases
+* Caches
+* Operating systems

+The Agent runs these integrations and sends their metrics automatically to Datadog.

+---

+### DogStatsD and the StatsD Protocol (Important for Custom Metrics)

-The Agent also includes **DogStatsD**, which is Datadog’s implementation of the **StatsD protocol**.
+Datadog bundles **DogStatsD** with the Agent.
+DogStatsD is Datadog’s implementation of the **StatsD protocol** and is mainly used to collect **custom application metrics**.

-#### What is StatsD?
+#### What is the StatsD Protocol?

-**StatsD** is a lightweight protocol used by applications to send real-time metrics.
-Instead of waiting for the Agent to “pull” data, your application **actively pushes metrics** to Datadog using simple text messages over UDP or TCP.
+StatsD is a **lightweight, text-based protocol** that applications use to send metrics in real time.
+Instead of Datadog pulling data, your application **pushes metrics** as simple text messages over UDP or TCP.

-With StatsD, an application can easily send:
+With StatsD, applications typically send:

 * Counters (e.g., number of requests)
-* Gauges (e.g., current memory usage)
+* Gauges (e.g., current CPU usage)
 * Timers (e.g., request latency)
 * Histograms and distributions

+A StatsD server receives these metrics, aggregates them, and forwards them to a monitoring backend such as Datadog.

 #### What is DogStatsD?

-**DogStatsD** is Datadog’s enhanced version of StatsD.
-It:
+DogStatsD is Datadog’s enhanced version of StatsD.
+In addition to standard StatsD features, it supports:

+* Tags
+* Service context
+* Distributions
-* Supports all standard StatsD metric types
+* Datadog-specific metric enhancements
-* Adds **Datadog-specific features** like tags, service context, and distributions
-* Sends the aggregated metrics directly to Datadog through the Agent

-This makes DogStatsD the most common way to send **custom application metrics** to Datadog.
-For example, your application can report:
+DogStatsD is **the most common way to send custom business and application metrics** to Datadog, such as:

-* Number of user logins
+* User signups
-* Checkout success/failure counts
+* Checkout attempts
-* Payment processing time
+* Payment failures
-* Business KPIs
+* Feature usage

 ---

-### Datadog Integrations
+## 4. Datadog Integrations (Beyond the Agent)

-Datadog provides **800+ ready-made integrations** for platforms such as AWS, Azure, databases, messaging systems, and SaaS tools.
-There are three main integration types:
+Datadog provides **800+ ready-made integrations** for cloud platforms and third-party tools such as:

+* AWS
+* Azure
+* Slack
+* PagerDuty
+* Databases, queues, and messaging systems

+### Types of Datadog Integrations

+1. **Agent-Based Integrations**
-* **Agent-based integrations:** Installed with the Datadog Agent
+   Installed and run by the Datadog Agent on your host.

-* **API-based (crawler) integrations:** Datadog pulls metrics using your credentials
+2. **API-Based (Authentication / Crawler) Integrations**
+   Datadog connects to third-party services using API credentials and pulls metrics directly.

+3. **Library Integrations**
-* **Library integrations:** Added directly into your application code (Node.js, Python, etc.)
+   Added into application code (Node.js, Python, etc.) to send application-level telemetry.

-These integrations allow you to collect metrics without building custom pipelines.

 ---

-### Metrics from Other Datadog Tools
+## 5. Metrics from Other Datadog Products

-Datadog can also generate metrics from data collected by other Datadog products:
+Datadog can **generate metrics from data already collected** by other parts of the platform.

-* **Logs:** HTTP request counts, error rates, response success percentages
+### From Logs

+You can turn logs into metrics such as:

+* Number of HTTP requests
+* Total API calls
+* Count of 500-level errors
+* Percentage of successful responses

+### From APM (Application Performance Monitoring)

+You can generate metrics from traces and spans, including:

+* Total requests
+* Average request duration
+* Transactions processed
-* **APM:** Throughput, average latency, total requests per service
+* Throughput per service
-* **RUM:** User sessions, page load time, session duration, browser performance

-This allows you to turn raw logs and traces into meaningful numerical metrics.
+### From RUM (Real User Monitoring)

+You can generate user-experience metrics such as:

+* Total user sessions
+* Page load time
+* Average session duration
+* Performance by browser type

 ---

-### Custom Metrics
+## 6. Custom Metrics

-Sometimes your business needs metrics that Datadog does not collect by default, such as:
+Even with Agents, integrations, logs, APM, and RUM, you often need **business-specific metrics**, such as:

-* Business KPIs
+* KPIs
+* Custom algorithms
-* User registrations or logins
+* User registrations
 * Feature usage
-* Custom performance indicators

-These **custom metrics** can be sent to Datadog using:

-* **DogStatsD (most common)**
+* Revenue-related events

+These are called **custom metrics**.
+They are not collected automatically—you write code to generate and send them.

+### Ways to Send Custom Metrics to Datadog

-* **Datadog HTTP API**
+* **Datadog API**
+  Use the HTTP API to submit metrics directly.

+* **DogStatsD (Most Common)**
+  Applications send metrics to DogStatsD, which forwards them through the Agent.

-* **Custom Agent checks**
+* **Custom Agent Checks**
-* **Certain standard and Marketplace integrations**
+  Write your own check that runs inside the Datadog Agent.

+* **Integrations**

+  * Some standard integrations can emit custom metrics.
+  * Some Marketplace integrations also support custom metrics.

 ---

-## Summary
+## 7. What’s Next

-* The **Datadog Agent** collects system and service metrics automatically.
-* **DogStatsD (StatsD)** lets your applications push **custom real-time metrics** to Datadog.
+Now that you understand:

+* Where Datadog metrics come from
+* How the Agent, integrations, DogStatsD, and APIs work together

+The next step is to learn about:

+* **Metric types**
+* **Metric formats**
-* **Integrations** collect metrics from cloud services and tools.
+* **How metrics are queried and visualized**
-* **Logs, APM, and RUM** can also generate metrics.
-* **Custom metrics** let you track business-specific data.

----

-## What’s Next

-Now that you understand where metrics come from and how StatsD fits in, the next step is learning about **metric types and formats**, followed by hands-on querying and visualization in Datadog.
+After that, you will be ready for **hands-on labs** where you will explore, query, and visualize metrics directly in Datadog.